edipofederle/website/posts/2018-12-13-functions-compositions.md

 end
 ```

-And so on, this looks like a good case for use a `reduce` function, let's try it:
+This looks like a good case for use a `reduce` function.
+Let's try to change it to be possible to use any number of functions.
+This is a case to use the `splat` operator (*), so let's rewrite the function `comp` using it:

 ```ruby
 def comp(*fns)